Ha-L0/Ha-L0.github.io/_posts/2022-02-01-[H4]-Proving-Grounds-VULNHUB-sumo-1.md

 author: H4
 ---

+Vulnhub source:
 [Details](https://www.vulnhub.com/entry/sumo-1,480/)
+This box was customized by Offensive Security and integrated in the 'proving grounds' lab.
+In the following you see the solution of the 'proving grounds' version.

 # enumeration
 As always we are starting with a simple `nmap` scan to identify the attack surface.